 Given that underground mining does not require any vegetation clearing or surface land disturbance to allow the actual mining activity to occur, land disturbance is restricted to surface infrastructure development; which is controlled through the Kestrel Mine Ground Disturbance Permit (GDP) system (PA-SH-0065).
-The GDP system is designed to ensure that all statutory compliance and environmental risks are properly assessed, and that targeted management measures are developed and implemented.
+The GDP system is designed to ensure that all statutory compliance and environmental risks are properly assessed, that surface disturbance and pollution is minimised and that targeted management measures are developed and implemented.